This week, we celebrate both National Library Week (April 4-10) and National Public Health Week (April 5-11).

 - In a crucial step along our anti-racism journey, the library’s Board of Library Trustees approved our first-ever anti-racism strategic plan in March.
 Read the approved draft plan »

 - Storytelling is who we are, and it has the power to change us.
-That’s why we created two comprehensive anti-racism resource guides—Anti-Racism: A Starter’s Guide and Countering Anti-Black Sentiments—full of materials in which we see ourselves and our lived experiences, and we learn through the eyes of those who have different experiences, around everything from white supremacy to Black joy.
+That’s why we created comprehensive anti-racism resource guides full of materials in which we see ourselves and our lived experiences, and we learn through the eyes of those who have different experiences, around everything from white supremacy to Black joy.
+Browse the titles in the catalog »

 - With these resources, we launched the Anti-Racism Resource Challenge, a year-long way to share intentional learning experiences with our community.